Kyei-frank/Sentiment-Analysis-Project-Deep-Learning-/README.md

 Test.csv - Tweets that you must classify using your trained model

-SampleSubmission.csv - is an example of what your submission file should look like.
-The order of the rows does not matter, but the names of the ID must be correct.
-Values in the 'label' column should range between -1 and 1.

 ## Link to Project App on Huggingface spaces (for testing Model)
 https://huggingface.co/spaces/FKBaffour/Gradio_App_for_Sentiment_Analysis